SerenModz21/paste.gg/README.md

     name: "file.txt", // Optional
     content: {
       format: "text",
-      value: "This is where the file content wil lgo" }
+      value: "This is where the file content will go" }
   }]
 })